NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

     -   HeatPumpWaterToAirEquationFit.idf 			– WaterToAirHeatPump:EquationFit	 (Condenser:WaterCooled)
     -   VSHeatPumpWaterToAirEquationFit.idf		– WaterToAirHeatPump:VariableSpeedEquationFit (Condenser:WaterCooled)

--   For SEER2/HSPF2: There are 11 example files that feature one or both of the variable speed DX coils.
-Testing will be done with some of all of these.
-We will start files which include variable speed DX coils for both heating and cooling.
-For example:
-    -   PackagedTerminalAirConditionerVSAS.idf	– Variable speed cooling & heating
-    -   PackagedTerminalHeatPumpVSAS.idf		     – Variable speed cooling & heating

 ## E-mail and Conference Call Conclusions ##
 Comments from Technicalities call on 14-Dec-22:
 -   Neal Kruis:
     -   Will your calculations take into consideration the physical configuration of the coils -- i.e. in-building, rooftop, others?
-    -   Not saying this is required, but curious.
+    -   Not saying this is required, but am curious.
-    -   Will these be calculated and reported for the special coils that are specifically for Data Centers?
+        -   This would require numerous new fields, which will impose a further burden on the EnergyPlus user.
+        -   Additionally, see Mike's caution below
+        -   Therefore we will not attempt it in this cycle.
 -   Mike Witte:
     -   Caution against trying to make assumptions about the configuration of coils in EnergyPlus, because they are analytical models rather that exact representations of manufactured equipment.
+        -   Understood.
 -   Richard Roustad:
     -   Might want to consider a user input field -- requesting that metrics be calculated and reported for that instance of the coil.
+        -   Interesting idea.
+By default, these metrics will be calculated for all supported coil types.
 -   Jason Glazer:
+    -   Will these be calculated and reported for the special coils that are specifically for Data Centers?
+        -   This is a good idea!
+        -   Unfortunately, our plates are really full with the 10 coil types already listed.
+Maybe a future expansion?
     -   You mentioned that some calculations are being done according to the 2023 version of an AHRI standard Originally, the intent in calculating these metrics was to use the versions referenced by ASHRAE 90.1
+        -   We compared the 2022 version with the 2018 version and found only a few limited differences.
+        -   It seems reasonable to expect that the 2022 version of 90.1 will update to the 2023 version of AHRI 21-/240
 -   Tianzhen Hong:
     -   Suggestion that reporting of the metrics should be very clear about what version of the standard was used to do the calculations.
+        -   Yes, we are making the clear in footnotes to the report tables.

 ## Acknowledgments
 TBD